sdetmharinavi/hnvtx/scripts/output.md

             throw new Error(`Failed entities: ${failures.join(', ')}`);
           }

-          // THE FIX: Update the cache buster version in localStorage.
-          // This ensures that on the next reload, the persisted React Query cache (which might be stale)
-          // is discarded, preventing it from overwriting the fresh data we just put into Dexie. if (typeof window !== 'undefined') {
+          if (typeof window !== 'undefined') {
             localStorage.setItem('query_cache_buster', `v-${Date.now()}`);
           }

-          // THE FIX: Invalidate all queries EXCEPT the sync query itself to prevent infinite loops. await queryClient.invalidateQueries({
+          await queryClient.invalidateQueries({
             predicate: (query) => query.queryKey[0] !== 'data-sync-all'
           });